zzzookie/zzzookie/README.md

 Hello there! ✋<br>
 I'm Frontend Developer from Moscow currently living in Thailand and ***opened for a job offers***.<br>
-Really excited about making project's Front-end part squeaky clean, but know both Front- and Back-end.
-Also studied some UX-design.<br>
+🌟 Really excited about making my part of the job squeaky clean.
+Prefer Front-end, but can handle Back-end as well.
+Studied UX-design.<br>
+📈 Continually developing my skills is my #1 priority right now, and I'm looking for a team to make that possible with.<br>
-Ready to relocate almost anywhere🌍
+🌍 I'm location-flexible, ready to relocate almost anywhere :)

 ## My stack
 * Next.js + React + Redux